-American Express are offering 100,000 Membership Rewards Gateway points for new cardholders of the American Express Explorer until 7 January 2019.
+American Express are offering 50,000 Membership Rewards Gateway points for new cardholders of the American Express Explorer who spend a minimum of $3,000 within the first 3 months.

 The American Express Essential Card comes with a range of benefits that are appealing to the mainstream consumer – but not necessarily those that are reward points focused.
 I’d say that rewards points are a benefit of the card, rather than a focus.